majidorc/parse-email/AUTO_RATE_ASSIGNMENT.md

 This feature automatically assigns the first available rate from the programs list when a booking comes in without a rate in the email parse but has a SKU that exists in the programs/rates tables.

-## Example Scenario

-**Booking:** 6872811444
-**SKU:** HKT0076
-**Program:** Everyday Banana Beach Tour
-**Rate:** Everyday Banana Beach

-When a booking email comes in for booking 6872811444 with SKU HKT0076 but the email parser doesn't extract a rate (rate field is empty/null), the system will:

-1. ✅ Check if SKU HKT0076 exists in the `products` table
-2. ✅ Look up the first available rate for HKT0076 in the `rates` table
-3. ✅ Automatically assign "Everyday Banana Beach" rate to the booking
-4. ✅ Save the booking with the auto-assigned rate
-5. ✅ Use the auto-assigned rate in Telegram notifications

-**Result:** Booking 6872811444 will have rate "Everyday Banana Beach" instead of null/empty.

 ## How It Works

 ### Trigger Conditions